dgaydukov/cert-aws/files/sa.md

 In ec2 you can create alarm too (when cpu goes above 80% - stop instance).
 If you want to track ec2 memory/cpu usage you have to install cloudwatch agent into ec2.

-###### Key Management Service
+###### KMS
-KMS - a service for generating/storing/auditing keys.
+Key Management Service - a service for generating/storing/auditing keys.
 If you have a lot of encryption it's better to use central key management service.
 You start working with KMS by creating CMK (customer master keys), or if you are using encryption from other aws resource, it would create CMK automatically for you.
 You can import only symmetric keys.
 You can't export CMK symmetric key or asymmetric private key.
+KMS keys are region specific (you can't transfer them into another region), so if you create key in one region you can't get it by accessing endpoint for another region.

 ###### Route53